Guide to ChemAxon's Culture

 We believe that a flat organization with a collaborative culture makes us more creative, innovative and adaptive.
 Still the culture and office workflows are the subject of continuous improvements made by its participants.

-Self-organization implies that people collaborate and decide how they work towards company, product and team goals.
-Scrum masters / team coaches may help by facilitating the decision making.
+Self-organization implies that people collaborate and decide within constraints how they work towards company, product and team goals.
 A high level of self-organization means that people from different teams ally voluntarily to solve cross-team or company level problems as they emerge.
 Such alliances can be temporary or longer term.

 "I have a problem and nobody cares about it"

 We use Agile principles and methods to solve problems in collaborative and organized manners.
 Agile is a huge step towards self-organization.
-However, Agile isn't the answer for all challenges flat companies face.
+However, Agile isn't the answer for all of our challenges.
 For example; decision making, scaling efforts and vision creation are very important areas where agile does not provide much help.
-We have to fill these gaps by channeling other approaches.
-(We are experimenting with Sociocracy 3.0.)
+We have to fill these gaps by channeling other approaches like Sociocracy 3.0.
 Read on for more details.

 Challenging assumptions, rather than conforming to them, is the key to building a creative organization.